 The introduction of Lambda function on AWS in late 2014 kicked off the serverless movement.
 From a data perspective data could be easily ingested without managing infrastructure.
 The release Athena launching in late 2016 pushed things further allowing to query directly onto s3 without the need to setup a cluster.
 This is freeing data engineers from managing infrastructure scaling based on requests allowing them to spend more time on development,

-The role of the data engineer is no longer to just provide support for analytics purpose but to be the owner of data-flows and to be able to serve data both to production and for analytics purpose.
+The role of the data engineer is no longer to provide support for analytics purposes but to be the owner of data-flows and to be able to serve data both to production and for analytics purposes.

-To that end Data Engineering has been looking more towards a software engineering perspective.
-Maxime Beauchemin’s post on functional data engineering advocates advocates for borrowing patterns of functional programming and apply them to data engineering.
-The emerging data ops movement and its manifesto in turn borrows from the DevOps movement in software engineering.
+To that end, Data Engineering has been looking more towards a software engineering perspective.
+Maxime Beauchemin’s post on functional data engineering advocates for borrowing patterns of functional programming and apply them to data engineering.
+The emerging data ops movement and its manifesto, in turn, borrows from the DevOps movement in software engineering.